juji-io/site/blog/comparing-clojure-diff-libraries.md

 ```
 The benchmark shows that it is the fastest algorithm most of the time, only occasionally slightly behind the library that we will discuss in the next section.

 This algorithm mostly does a one-pass walking-through of two trees, and notes any differences found.
 As mentioned, when we see a sequence, however, we activate the sequence diff algorithm mentioned above to gain a little bit of optimality.
-So at least in this case, this quick algorithm produces diffs that are not catastrophically large, i.e. wrong.
+So at least in this case, this quick algorithm does not produce catastrophically large diffs.
 The kind of mistakes this kind of naive one-pass walking-through algorithms make, is that it would often delete a whole subtree, then add its slight variation back.
 Such edits are unlikely to be the true changes.

 Editscript produces something does look like a script.
 The corresponding `patch` function takes the script and runs it to restore the data.
 The patching process takes almost no time, so the benchmark is omitted here.